Four ways to turn your hobby blog into a business

 Our recommendation?
 Use WordPress.org instead.
 Unlike the free yet restricted WordPress.com, WordPress.org lets you enjoy all the benefits of using the platform with your own domain.
 This means the freedom to:

-- Use the domain name you want
+- Check for the domain name you want and then use it

 - Customise your blog theme as you see fit

 - Use any plugins you want to enhance your blog’s look and functionality, as well as its visibility in the search engine results.

 - Choose the ads you want to display on your blog or the ad service you use.
 Not to mention you can keep 100% of the revenue.